-The 2018 CDBG-PF annual competitive grant will make up to approximately \$10 million1 available to assist UGLGs to expand and improve public infrastructure and facility projects critical to community vitality and sustainability.
+The 2019 CDBG-PF annual competitive grant will make up to approximately \$10 million1 available to assist UGLGs to expand and improve public infrastructure and facility projects critical to community vitality and sustainability.
 Typically, these projects will involve streets, sidewalks, water and sewer systems, storm water drainage and retention, senior and community centers, fire stations, libraries, blight elimination, accessibility modifications, and other similar types of activities.

-Under the State's CDBG-PF Program, the Department of Administration's Division of Energy, Housing and Community Resources will award grants for 50% of the total project cost, up to a maximum of \$500,000. [\$6,000 or up to 2 percent (a maximum of \$10,000), whichever is greater, of the awarded CDBG-PF grant funds may be used for administration purposes.]
+Under the State's CDBG-PF Program, the Department of Administration's Division of Energy, Housing and Community Resources will award grants up to a 2:1 ratio (i.e. maximum \$2 CDBG for every \$1 Grantee Match) toward the total project cost, up to a maximum \$1,000,000 award. [\$6,000 or up to 1.5% (a maximum of \$15,000), whichever is greater, of the awarded CDBG-PF grant funds may be used for administration purposes.]